Freight Shipping from Memphis to Seattle

 How much does it cost to ship freight from Memphis to Seattle?

-Full truckload (FTL) rates from Memphis, TN to Seattle, WA currently range from $5,209-$6,421 for a standard dry van load over the 2,423-mile route.
+Full truckload (FTL) rates from Memphis, TN to Seattle, WA currently range $5,209-$6,421 (roughly $2.16-$2.65 per mile over 2,423 miles).
 LTL shipments typically cost $1,533-$2,460 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Memphis to Seattle?